This post may contain affiliate links. Please read our disclosure policy.

 What is Bruschetta?

-Ingredients for Bruschetta
+Ingredient Tips for Bruschetta

-Marinade – While some recipes use balsamic vinegar, red wine vinegar is more traditional.
+- Marinade: While some recipes use balsamic vinegar, red wine vinegar is more traditional.
 Use a great quality extra virgin olive oil and fresh basil.

-Extras – Finely diced cucumbers, minced red onion, slices of fresh mozzarella cheese, Greek olives, or parmesan cheese petals make bruschetta into a new appetizer every time!
+- Extras: Finely diced cucumbers, minced red onion, slices of fresh mozzarella cheese, Greek olives, or parmesan cheese petals make bruschetta into a new appetizer every time!

 How to Make Bruschetta

-- Rub the warm bread with a clove of raw garlic.
+- Slice the bread, place it on a baking sheet.
+Bake.
+Rub the bread with raw garlic.

 Storing Bruschetta